-Assignments not turned in by the designated due date can be submitted late with a penalty of ten percentage points per day up to a forty percent maximum penalty.
+Assignments not turned in by the designated due date can be submitted late within a grading period with a penalty of up to ten points per day and up to a forty point maximum penalty.
 Assignments that are missing will be recorded as zeroes in the teacher gradebook until the assignment is completed and graded.
-In-class assignments should be differentiated in to assist students with completion.
+In-class assignments should be differentiated to assist students with completion.